 The expression on[a-zA-Z]+ in this rule does match things like onLoad and onError.
 But it also can cause false positives by matching any text that contains on followed by one or more letters.
 There is a pretty good likelihood for this to happen in legitimate cookie content.

 A fix for rule 941120 that looks promising is coming out in version 4.0 of the ModSecurity core rule set.
-Once version is available for your distribution, remove the SecRuleUpdateTargetById rule shown above from your system.
-Leaving this hack in place just creates a hole in the rule for hackers to exploit.
+Once this version is available for your distribution, remove the SecRuleUpdateTargetById rule shown above from your system.
+Leaving this hack in place just leaves a hole in the rule for hackers to exploit.